Vicc2008/edk2-troika/README.md

-# edk2-motog
+# EDK2 UEFI for Motorola One Action/Vision
-UEFI port for Motorola One Action and Motorola One Vision
+UEFI port for Motorola One Action/Vision

 ## Supported Devices (WIP)